 Senate Bill No. 542

-[Introduced February 17, 2011; referred to the Committee on Government Organization; and then to the Committee on the Judiciary.]
+[Introduced February 23, 2015; referred to the Committee on the Judiciary.]

 Be it enacted by the Legislature of West Virginia: